Naby Keïta: Werder Bremen

 On 9 June 2023, Bundesliga club Werder Bremen announced that Keita would join the club as a free agent.
 While sporting director Frank Baumann labelled Keita's signing as a "no-brainer" ahead of the season, Keita eventually failed to impress, starting just one competitive game.
 Ahead of Bremen's Bundesliga match against Bayer Leverkusen on 14 April 2024, Keita refused to board the team bus to the stadium and headed home, after being told he would not be part of the starting line-up.
 The club subsequently suspended him and fined him "a significant amount".

 Ferencváros

 On 10 December 2024, it was announced that Keita would join Nemzeti Bajnokság I club Ferencvárosi TC on loan in January.
 The deal reportedly included an option to purchase and would last until the end of the year.On 23 February he would make his debut for Ferencváros getting subbed on for Adama Traoré; they won the match 3–1 against Fehérvár.
 He would get his first assist for the club on 2 March with a goal scored by Aleksandar Pešić.
 The match ended in a 2–2 tie.
 He would start his first game on 9 March against Debreceni which they won 1–0.

+The transfer was made permanent on 14 January 2026.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.